Joan Horan

-Joan Horan (26 February 1918 – 9 December 1965) was an Irish paralympic athlete, and the first Irish woman to compete in the Paralymic Games.
+Joan Horan (26 February 1918 – 9 December 1965) was an Irish paralympic athlete, and the first Irish woman to compete in the Paralympic Games.

 Early life and family

 Joan Horan was born Joan Dempsey at 7 Merrion Square, Dublin on 26 February 1918.
 Her father was Dr Patrick Dempsey, an ear, nose and throat surgeon at the Mater Hospital and Monica Dempsey (née Plunkett).
-She had one older sister.
+She had one older sister and two older brothers.
 She attended Alexandra College, Dublin, and St Mary's School Ascot, Berkshire, England.
 She attended the Central School of Dramatic Art at the Royal Albert Hall, London for 3 years, attaining minor stage and film roles.
 During the 1940s she acted with the Dublin Players troupe.
 On 28 October 1941 at the Church of the Sacred Heart in Donnybrook she married Desmond Horan, the only son of Gerald Horan KC, master of the high court.
 They had two sons.
 She later retired from acting.

 In 1947, Horan was diagnosed with a cyst on her spine, leading to her being hospitalised for two years at the National Hospital, Queen's Square, London.
 She was rigidly held lying on her stomach for 6 years, and was paralysed by 1953.
 She spent a year at Stoke Mandeville, Aylesbury, England, before returning to Ireland, where she was practically living in the Mater Hospital, Dublin.
 Again, prone on her stomach, Horan wheeled herself around on a modified bed.
 After a time she eventually moved into a wheelchair.